+A Graduate Course on Multimedia Technology

+Ralf Steinmetz

 Detecting Soft Cuts

 A fade between successive scenes is much harder to detect than a hard cut.
-One possibility is to try to detect a characteristic behaviour of the edge change ratio (ECR) in the area of fade outs, fade ins and resolves.
+One possibility is to try to detect a characteristic behaviour of the edge change ratio (ECR) in the area of fade outs, fade ins and dissolves.

 Example:

-During a resolve, the edges of the old shot disappear with a constant ratio.
+Technology During a dissolve, the edges of the old shot disappear with a constant ratio.
 At the same time, the edges of the new shot gradually appear.
 We observe a characteristic pattern of the ECR:

 Fade-ins and Fade-outs (1)

 In a similar fashion, fade-ins and fade-outs in a video can be determined: When fading out, the number of pixels located on an edge will be zero in the last frame of the fade.
 When fading in, the number of pixels located on an edge is zero in the first frame.

 Example: